penpot/penpot-docs/technical-guide/developer/ui.md

 We use [Storybook](https://storybook.js.org/) to implement and showcase the components of the Design System.

-The Storybook is available at the `/storybook` path in the URL for each environment.
-For instance, the one built out of our `develop` branch is available at [hourly.penpot.dev/storybook](https://hourly.penpot.dev/storybook).
+The Storybook is available at the <code class="language-bash">/storybook</code> path in the URL for each environment.
+For instance, the one built out of our <code class="language-bash">develop</code> branch is available at [hourly.penpot.dev/storybook](https://hourly.penpot.dev/storybook).

 #### Local development

-Use `yarn watch:storybook` to develop the Design System components with the help of Storybook.
+Use <code class="language-bash">yarn watch:storybook</code> to develop the Design System components with the help of Storybook.

-> **⚠️ WARNING**: Do stop any existing Shadow CLJS and asset compilation jobs (like the ones running at tabs `0` and `1` in the devenv tmux), because `watch:storybook` will spawn their own.
+> **⚠️ WARNING**: Do stop any existing Shadow CLJS and asset compilation jobs (like the ones running at tabs <code class="language-bash">0</code> and <code class="language-bash">1</code> in the devenv tmux), because <code class="language-bash">watch:storybook</code> will spawn their own.

 #### Writing stories

 You should add a Storybook file for each design system component you implement.
-This is a `.jsx` file located at the same place as your component file, with the same name.
-For instance, a component defined in `loader.cljs` should have a `loader.stories.jsx` files alongside.
+This is a <code class="language-bash">.jsx</code> file located at the same place as your component file, with the same name.
+For instance, a component defined in <code class="language-bash">loader.cljs</code> should have a <code class="language-bash">loader.stories.jsx</code> files alongside.

 A **story showcases how to use** a component.
 For the most relevant props of your component, it's important to have at least one story to show how it's used and what effect it has.

 Things to take into account when considering which stories to add and how to write them:

-- Stories show have a `Default` story that showcases how the component looks like with default values for all the props.
+- Stories show have a <code class="language-bash">Default</code> story that showcases how the component looks like with default values for all the props.

 - If a component has variants, we should show each one in its own story.

-- Leverage setting base prop values in `args` and common rendering code in `render` to reuse those in the stories and avoid code duplication.
+- Leverage setting base prop values in <code class="language-bash">args</code> and common rendering code in <code class="language-bash">render</code> to reuse those in the stories and avoid code duplication.

-For instance, the stories file for the `button*` component looks like this:
+For instance, the stories file for the <code class="language-bash">button*</code> component looks like this:

 ```jsx
 // ...